ruffinh22/alx-system_engineering-devops/README.md

 ## About

-- This repository consists of all the .Subject projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) by [th3\_gr00t](https://th3-gr00t.tk/).
+- This repository consists of all the .Subject projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/).

 ---